tableau/server-client-python/docs/docs/api-ref.md

 `project_name` | The name of the project.
 `size` | The size of the workbook (in megabytes).
 `show_tabs`  |  (Boolean) Determines whether the workbook shows tabs for the view.
 `tags` |  The tags that have been added to the workbook.
+This is a list of strings, e.g ["tag"].
 `updated_at` |  The date and time when the workbook was last updated.
 `views`   | The list of views (`ViewItem`) for the workbook.
 You must first call the [workbooks.populate_views](#workbooks.populate_views) method to access this data.
 See the [ViewItem class](#viewitem-class).